Home > Camping

 Some cots are engineered with state-of-the-art technologies that make them easier to assemble, especially for people needing more accessible designs and applications.
 These technologies include easy-lock mechanisms, adjustable springs, and pop-out assemblies.

 Decide whether you prefer convenience or mobility, and choose the best cot for your needs.
-On this list, both the King Camp Folding Cot and the Coleman ComfortSmart Cot stand out for their quick and easy setup.
+On this list, the REI Co-op Campwell Cot stands out for its simple camp chair-like setup.

 Camping Cot Assembly